WILL-FM: Programming

 WILL-FM is a member of National Public Radio (NPR) and affiliated with Public Radio International (PRI) and American Public Media (APM).
 The format is classical music most of the day, but also includes simulcasts along with its AM sister of some of NPR's more popular shows.
 The primary signal is relayed by FM translator station W293AF at 106.5 MHz in Danville.
 WILL-FM's HD2 digital subchannel is a 24-hour music stream with the C-24 classical music service, along with WILL-FM's locally produced classical music shows.
-This programming is relayed by translator station W266AF 101.1 MHz in Urbana.
+This programming is relayed by translator station W266AF 101.1 MHz in Urbana, but moved exclusively to a webstream on February 1, 2024.
+At that time, the station and subchannel adopted a format branded as "Illinois Soul", consisting of a hybrid mix of smooth jazz, neo soul, R&B, and classic hip-hop music, along with African-American hosted NPR programs such as Code Switch and It's Been a Minute and shows hosted by Will Downing and Robert Glasper.
 WILL-FM's HD3 subchannel simulcasts the programming of WILL (AM), to make up for the reduced coverage that station's nighttime signal.

 The Illinois Radio Reader Service, a streaming audio service for the reading impaired, is broadcast over a restricted Subsidiary Communications Authority (SCA) subchannel.